andreasabel/inCode/entry/free-alternative-regexp.md

 character we want to match on, and the `a` value we want it to be interpreted as.
 To process a `Prim`, we:

-1. Get the state's head and tail, using `get`.
+1. Get the state's (the string left to be parsed) head and tail, using `get`.
     If this match fails, backtrack.
-2. If the head doesn't match what the `Prim` expects, backtrack.
-Implemented using `guard`.
+2. Using `guard`, backtrack unless the head matches what the `Prim` expects.
 3. Set the state to be the original tail, using `put`.
+This is because we parsed the head already, so now the "string left to be parsed" is just the original tail.
 4. The result is what the `Prim` says it should be.

 We can use this to write a function that matches the `RegExp` on a prefix.
 We